SSENSE/vue-carousel/README.md

   ...
 };
 ```
+This will make **&lt;carousel&gt;** and **&lt;slide&gt;** available in your selected file.

 ### Configuration
+The following is a comprehensive list of each element that can be configured in order to match the desired styling for your page.
+This includes options in sizing, color, transitions, positioning, and more.
 | Property                    | Type    | Default | Description                                                                                                                                                                                                                                                                           |
 |:----------------------------|:--------|:--------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | adjustableHeight            | Boolean | false   | Adjust the height of the carousel for the current slide.